sidora-tools/sidora.core/README.md

                 TAB_Analysis
 ```

-A small semantic exception is the capture table, which DOES contain entries even for samples that did not go through a capture step.
+A small semantic exception is the capture table, which **does** contain entries even for samples that did not go through a capture step (i.e. those that went to shotgun sequencing).
 That is done to maintain the clean database hierarchy.

 This architecture has the consequence that you will need intermediate tables to connect information from not directly neighbouring tables.
 The helper function `make_complete_table_list()` simplifies the step of collecting the relevant intermediate tables in order.